 Boundary changes are published annually electronically on the Legislative Service Bureau Web site at www.legislature.mi.gov, from there Select:

-- Archives (on the left)
+- Archives (in the menu)

 - Michigan Public and Local Acts (by year)